-- You can get a FREE Roku 2 streaming device with 3 months of Sling TV.
+- You can get a FREE Roku streaming device or a discounted Apple TV with 3 months of Sling TV.

 PlayStation Vue Devices

-- Streaming devices including Amazon Fire TV and Chromecast
+- Streaming devices including Amazon Fire TV, Roku and Chromecast

-- Mobile devices (iOS only right now; severe mobile restrictions for accessing Vue off your home network)
+- Mobile devices, including iOS and Android.
+Note that there are severe mobile restrictions for accessing Vue off your home network

 - Gaming consoles, including PS3 and PS4